SICA: Preventing youth violence in Central America (completed)

-Title: Regional programme: Preventing youth violence in Central America (PREVENIR)
+Title: Preventing youth violence in Central America – PREVENIR

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Lead executing agency: General Secretariat of the Central American Integration System (SG-SICA)
+Lead executing agency: General Secretariat of the Central American Integration System (SICA)

-PREVENIR focuses on prevention measures for young people at a higher risk who have not yet become involved in violence or experienced violence (primary prevention).
-The programme takes a systemic approach towards youth violence prevention based on the socialisation model devised by the psychologist Urie Bronfenbrenner.
-'Significant others' play a key role in this model, in other words people who have direct contact with the children and young people and influence their behaviour, such as teachers, parents, direct neighbours and peers, but also local politicians and police officers.
+PREVENIR focuses on prevention measures for young people who are at elevated risk but have not yet become involved in violence or experienced violence.
+The programme takes an ecosystemic approach towards youth violence prevention based on the socialisation model devised by the development psychologist Urie Bronfenbrenner.
+'Significant others' play a key role in this model, in other words people who have direct contact with children and young people and influence their behaviour, such as teachers, parents, neighbours and peers, but also local politicians and police officers.
 Their actions can open up opportunities for prosocial, non-violent and productive relationships or alternatively have a negative impact on young people's behaviour.
-This ecosystemic approach no longer focuses on young people as a problem and on changing their behaviour, as traditional models do.
-Instead, it targets the 'significant others' as mediators.

 The project works in three fields of activity: